ammartahir24/fedss/README.md

   * **Task:** Next-word Prediction.

 ## Notes
+- You'll need python3.6 to run this code, install pyenv.
+I followed [these installation steps](https://www.liquidweb.com/kb/how-to-install-pyenv-on-ubuntu-18-04/) for Ubuntu20.04.
+Install 3.6.0 with pyenv, and set the environment to python3.6.0 in the main directory.
+Install pip3 while in the main directory.
 - Install the libraries listed in ```requirements.txt```
     - I.e. with pip: run ```pip3 install -r requirements.txt```
 - Go to directory of respective dataset for instructions on generating data